JElchison/crypto-lab/solutions/lab4/README.md

 The password is checked using a variable-time comparison.
 We can infer how many correct characters at the beginning of our guess by watching the time the server takes to return.

+Because of timing jitter, we should debounce and/or employ statistics.

 See [solution.py](solution.py) for example implementation of such a timing attack.